PhD Degree Requirements and Timeline

 - Week 11, Monday 10 am: Written exams due via Box

 - Weeks 11 & 12: Oral exam takes place

 Register for ENGL 592 with your preliminary exam committee chair while you prepare to take the preliminary examination.
 Typically students take ENGL 592 in the Fall and Spring of their third year to take the exam in the Spring.
 You may register for anywhere between one and twelve credit hours of 592, but be aware that at least four credit hours are required to graduate.

-At the start of the semester, you must complete ENGL 592 – Preliminary Exam Research form.
-Details on how to complete this form are available on the ENGL 592 Form page.
+At the start of the semester, you must complete ENGL 592 – Preliminary Examination Research Registration Details on how to complete this form are available on the ENGL 592 Form page.

 Committee Recommendation Form and Examination Report